WebCraftsBAID/whale-frontend/README.md

   the backend development server.
 * Copy `.env.example` to `.env`, and change `VITE_API_HOST` accordingly.
 Typically, you will change it to `http://localhost:8000`.
+* Also change `VITE_HOST` according to where the frontend is hosted.
 * Run `npm install`.
 * Run `npm run dev`.